 Outdoor Recreation Resource Center (ORRC).
 The Outdoor Recreation Resource Center consists of the Equipment Rental Center, which provides a variety of outdoor equipment for rent to students and staff; the Indoor Climbing Wall with supervised instruction and practice to develop and improve one's skills; and outdoor instructional programs in rockclimbing, canoeing, bicycling, camping, etc. offered during the semester.
 All these programs are scheduled to provide students with a safe learning experience with quality equipment.
+Additionally, a comprehensive Adventure Challenge Experience program is conducted by the department as a teaching and outdoor learning tool utilizing on-campus high and low ropes course facilities.
 The ORRC is designed to help people meet and share outdoor experiences with one another.
 It can assist both beginners and experienced recreators to further develop their outdoor skills.
 The program also aims to foster awareness and appreciation of the natural environment.
 The ORRC includes program opportunities, instruction, equipment rental, and printed information.

-STUDENT HEALTH SERVICE
+STUDENT HEALTH SERVICE (SHS)

-The Student Health Service, located in Laurel Hall on the south end of the main campus mall, provides outpatient and in-patient medical services for all undergraduate and graduate students.
-The Health Service is staffed by over 60 qualified physicians, psychiatrists, nurses, technicians, health educators, a substance abuse counselor, and support personnel.
-Health Service physicians, psychiatrists, nurses, and technical staff are all well trained, fully licensed professionals.
-The physician staff are Board certified or Board eligible in specialty areas to include family practice, pediatrics, gynecology, and psychiatry.
+The Student Health Service, located in Laurel Hall on the south end of the main campus mall, provides out-patient and in-patient medical services for all undergraduate and graduate students.
+The SHS is staffed by physicians, psychiatrists, nurses and technical staff - all well trained, fully licensed professionals.
+The physician staff are Board certified or Board eligible in the following specialities: family practice, pediatrics, gynecology and psychiatry.

-Out-patient services, offered on both an appointment or walk-in basis, include x-ray and laboratory services, surgical treatment for minor lacerations and fractures, EKG testing, non-operative orthopedic services, medical supplies for loan, ambulance/medical transport services, and consultation and referral for complex medical cases.
-Student Health Service physicians and nurses are available to see patients from 8:00 a.m. to 4:30 p.m., Monday through Friday.
+Out-patient services are primarily provided on an appointment basis, and include x-ray and laboratory services, surgical treatment for minor lacerations, EKG testing, non-operative orthopedic services, ambulance/medical transport services and consultation and referral for complex medical cases SHS physicians and nurses are available to see patients from 8:00 a.m. to 4:30 p.m., Monday through Friday.
 On-call physician and mental health professional coverage is maintained for inpatient emergencies and telephone consultation.

-Registered nurses are available to see patients on a 24hour, seven-day-a-week basis whenever the residence halls are open.
-Out-patient services also include an immunization clinic for allergy injections and other inoculations, an outpatient gynecologic service, a psychiatric service which offers short-term psychotherapy within a session limit time frame with staff available after hours for mental health emergencies, a substance abuse counseling service, and a sports medicine clinic (located at The Bob Carpenter Center).
+Nurses are available to see patients on a 24-hour, seven-day-a-week basis when the residence halls are open.
+Out-patient services also include an immunization clinic for allergy injections and other inoculations, an outpatient gynecologic service, a psychiatric service which offers short-term psychotherapy within a session limit time frame with staff available after hours for mental health emergencies, a substance abuse counseling service and a sports medicine clinic (located at The Bob Carpenter Center).
 There is also a limited dispensary of pharmaceutical medications available for purchase for common prescriptions written at the SHS.
-The medication costs are below retail prices (exclusive of prescription plans, etc.).
+The medication costs are below retail prices (exclusive of prescription plans, etc.) The SHS also provides equipment (sharps containers for lancets, needles, etc.) and information on the availability of other services on campus for the handling of infectious medical waste (i.e., materials contaminated with blood or other potentially infectious materials).
+Through its optional Self Care Cold Clinic and Self Care Wound Clinic, the SHS supports students with educational materials and some complementary over-the-counter medications promoting self-directed care for minor health problems.

-The Student Health Service sponsors a comprehensive health education program called Wellspring designed to help members of the University community evaluate, maintain, and promote their own health.
-Wellspring-sponsored programs and services include individual and group education on alcohol/drugs, stress management, fitness/nutrition, sexuality concerns (including HIV/AIDS information, confidential testing and a pre- and post-test counseling service for HIV), and eating disorders concerns.
-The Health Service also sponsors a sexual offense support (SOS) group to help survivors of sexual offense and to provide educational programs that focus on acquaintance/date rape awareness and prevention.
+The SHS sponsors a comprehensive health education program called Wellspring, designed to help members of the University community evaluate, maintain and promote their own health.
+Wellspringsponsored programs and services include individual and group education on alcohol/drugs, stress management, fitness/nutrition, sexuality concerns (including HIV/AIDS information, confidential testing and a pre- and post-test counseling service for HIV), and eating disorders concerns.
+The SHS also sponsors a sexual offense support (SOS) group to help survivors of sexual offense and to provide educational programs that focus on acquaintance/date rape awareness and prevention.